shan-sundaram/PublicKB/Workflow/API Docs/Job API - Create Job.md

 | sshPrivateKey | string | Private Key (*base64 encoded*) required when any task to be performed on the specified host connected via SSH. | No |

 ### Properties Entity <a name="propEntity"></a>
-This entity can contain an object that will be provided to the playbook as extra variables.
+This entity can be used to pass any aditional variables to the playbook as extra variables.
 Similar to the command line --extra-vars argument.

     JSON
     {